 For selected deficiencies from audits, surveillances, and/or self-assessments issued in the previous two years, the deficiencies were appropriately handled with corrective actions implemented in a time frame commensurate with their safety significance;

-Nonconformance reports documenting the deficiencies have been initiated and resolved and corrective actions for identified fabrication deficiencies have been implemented in a time frame commensurate with their significance.
+Nonconformance reports documenting the deficiencies have been initiated and resolved, and corrective actions for identified fabrication deficiencies have been implemented in a time frame commensurate with their significance.

 02.04 With respect to ISFSI pad design:

-For general-licensed ISFSIs, verify that the licensee completed evaluations which that the ISFSI storage pads and areas have been designed to adequately support the static and dynamic loads of the stored DSSs, considering potential amplification of earthquakes through soil-structure interaction, and soil liquefaction potential or other soil instability due to vibratory ground motion; or
+For general-licensed ISFSIs, verify that the licensee completed evaluations which demonstrate that the ISFSI storage pads and areas have been designed to adequately support the static and dynamic loads of the stored DSSs, considering potential amplification of earthquakes through soil-structure interaction, and soil liquefaction potential or other soil instability due to vibratory ground motion; or

 For specific-licensed ISFSIs, verify that design requirements contained in the SAR, SER, and license or TSs have been properly incorporated into documents governing construction of the ISFSI storage pad.